-If you’re wanting to learn the basics on how to create a funnel on your product, we recommend you check out this helpdesk article first.
+If you’re wanting to learn the basics of how to create a funnel, we recommend you check out this helpdesk article first.

 - The ability to have an upsell replace a previous product in the funnel (including the charge)

 - The ability to have quantity selector on the upsells (so someone can buy multiple copies of it)